 Save Chat

-To save the chat transcript, open the ... drop-down menu and select Save Chat.
+If enabled, you can save the chat transcript by opening the ... drop-down menu and selecting Save Chat.
 You can also turn on Auto saving chats in your Zoom profile settings.
 If you save chats locally to your computer, chats from all meetings you are in while signed in to your Zoom account will be automatically saved.

 Hosting Your Own Meetings